msibal6/the-college-lifecycle/README.md

 What is this project?

 # Feature Plan
-- Clickable Count
-  - click on a count
-  - count disappears
-  - text from the actor shows up and
-    - they can click it away
-    - if theey click another count, this one disappears
-- final video
-  - after clicking all the counts in all the stages of college
+- Extract state from all the clickable Actors
-  - video from me plays
-    - memo from me to me
+  - should maybe rename to something betters
 - cursor gifs for clicking on certain counts
   - cursor image for being on a count
   - cursor gif for clicking it